ogallagher/Formal-iOS-Swift-Game/README.md

 - [ ] Create new rotation indicator: rotation; not gravityRotation
 - [ ] Add coins to areas in levels that are difficult to reach, though not necessary to continue?
 What would the coins do, then, if anything?
 - [x] Add sliding items (move according to a dock island’s velocity)
+- [ ] Add text to level 19
+- [x] Create drawing methods for sliding items under the RotatingAndSlidingView
+- [x] Fix sliding items glitch (Solution: set island.rail(2) to change in location when the sliding island is at one of the rail's extremes)